Phone: 1-800-624-8832 | Email: support@micromd.com | Help Center

  Amendments (MicroMD EMR)

- Secure practice‐to‐patient communications (Henry Schein MicroMD Patient Portal)
+ Secure practice‐to‐patient communications (MicroMD Patient Portal)

  Secure provider‐to‐provider email (Surescripts CIN)